AD Mortgage

 Choosing PMI-free loans

 Some mortgages don’t require private insurance.
-They include government-backed loan options supported by the United States Department of Agriculture (USDA), Veteran Affairs (VA), and the Federal Housing Administration (FHA).
+They include government-backed loan options supported by the United States Department of Agriculture (USDA), Veteran Affairs (VA loans), and the Federal Housing Administration (FHA).
 If a mortgagor is eligible for such loan programs, they may not have to worry about private insurance.

 Opting for state and local programs

 The idea of affordable housing is increasingly supported in many cities and states.
-Hence, there are special programs aimed at making home ownership affordable for people of certain professions, such as emergency responders, firefighters, doctors, teachers, etc. These programs are generally not accompanied by a PMI requirement.
+Hence, there are special programs aimed at making home ownership affordable for people of certain professions.
+These include emergency responders, firefighters, doctors, teachers, etc. These programs are generally not accompanied by a PMI requirement.

 Considering the piggyback loan method